NICMx/Jool/test/graybox/README.md

 It's become convoluted over time.
 Best do it on a disposable clean virtual machine, because it's going to pollute the system, or clash with existing Jool binares if you have already installed them.

+> TODO actually, it requires even more steps now.
+> If you're not me, don't run graybox for now.

 ```bash
 # -- Userspace --
 cd Jool